Broad Street (ward): History

 The ward's northern boundary along London Wall and Blomfield Street borders Coleman Street ward, before curving to the north-east along Liverpool Street, the division with Bishopsgate.
 From here, Old Broad Street runs south-west along the border with Cornhill where it joins Throgmorton Street, its southern boundary—to the south of which is the Bank of England in Walbrook ward.
 The western boundary follows a series of small courts and alleys adjacent to Moorgate and then runs up Copthall Avenue.
-A busy commercial area it also contains two livery halls of the Worshipful Company of Carpenters and Worshipful Company of Drapers.
+A busy commercial area it also contains two livery halls of the Worshipful Company of Carpenters and Worshipful Company of Drapers on the private Throgmorton Avenue which they jointly own.
 Like many of the City wards it has a social club for people who work in the area, which celebrated its 30th anniversary in March 2006.

 At the top of Old Broad Street, adjacent to Liverpool Street station, was Broad Street station which closed in 1986—the only major terminus station in London to have permanently closed.